-Adding oatmeal makes the difference.
-These oatmeal snickerdoodles are soft and moist with a just right amount of sweetness.
+Adding oatmeal makes the difference to the classic snickerdoodle cookies.
+These buttery oatmeal snickerdoodles are soft and moist with a just right amount of sweetness and chewiness.

 Adding wholesome oatmeal to the classic snickerdoodle cookies is a clever idea.
 These oatmeal snickerdoodles are so soft and moist with just right amount of sweetness.